Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 How long does it take to recover from a cervical herniated disc?

-Most patients recover from a cervical herniated disc within six to twelve weeks without needing surgery.
+Most people recover within 6-12 weeks without surgery.

 How do you fix a cervical herniated disc?